Essential dimension of group schemes over a local scheme: Essential dimension over a discrete valuation ring

 \end{enumerate} \end{defi}

-We remark that if $G$ is a Kummer group scheme contained in a filtered groups scheme $\cE$ then $\cE/G$ is filtered.
+We remark that if $G$ is a Kummer group scheme contained in a filtered groups scheme $\mathcal{E}$ then $\mathcal{E}/G$ is filtered.
+Sometimes, by abuse of notation, we will say that $\mathcal{E}_{n}$ (resp. $G_{n}$), is a filtered $S$-group scheme (resp.
+Kummer group scheme).
 We also stress the fact that, even if the generic fiber is diagonalizable, almost always the special fiber is unipotent.

 These group schemes have been introduced and classified, at least in the case the generic fiber is cyclic, in \cite{MRT1}.
 Conjecturally they represent all models of finite diagonalizable $p$-group schemes.
-We have the following result. \begin{lemm} A filtered group scheme has essential dimension zero and a Kummer group scheme of order $p^n$ has essential dimension smaller than $n$. \end{lemm} \begin{proof} The first statement follows by Proposition \ref{prop: ed modelli Ga} using the filtration.
-The second one, using Lemma \ref{lemm: ed sottogruppi}. \end{proof}
+We have the following result. \begin{lemm} A filtered group scheme has essential dimension zero and a Kummer group scheme of order $p^{n}$ has essential dimension less than or equal to $n$. \end{lemm} \begin{proof} The first statement follows by the fact that $\mathcal{G}^{\lambda }$-torsors are locally Zariski trivial, as recalled in the proof of \reftext{Proposition~\ref{prop:edmodelliGa}}.
+Using the filtration and the long exact sequence of cohomological groups it is immediate to prove that any torsor under a filtered group scheme is locally Zariski trivial.
+So its essential dimension is zero.